spech66/bootstrap-bp-hugo-theme/README.md

 ## Images, Open Graph and Twitter Cards

-This theme uses Hugos `images` array to set the optimized feature image.
-You can use the array to provide content images as well.
-The first immage in the array is used for the posts featured image.
+This theme uses Hugos `feature/cover` name method to set the optimized feature image.
+The image named `*feature*` or `*cover*` is used for the posts featured image and get resized.
+This will also be in the Twitter Cards and Open Graph block.

 ```yaml
 # Site Config toml